What are Infrared and Red Light Therapies?

 Such waves only have enough power to penetrate the skin making many portable and very affordable LED devices perfect to be used for DIY red light therapy for cellulite in the comfort of your home.

 Benefit two – Red Laser Light therapy for hair growth

 Red Lasers emit polarized light, more powerful than LED.
 If can go deeper into the tissue but with some risk of accidental eye injury.
 Red light therapy for hair loss often employs devices such as helmets with built-in multiple red lasers sometimes mixed with red LEDs.

 Devices that work within an invisible red light spectrum produce waves that go up to 2 inches deep and offer a wider range of well-studied and documented health benefits comparing to LED therapy.

 Benefits of Near-Infrared Light Therapy

-Near Infrared spectrum of Infrared light is barely visible to the naked eye and is also the shortest infrared wavelength on the electromagnetic spectrum.
-Near Infrared light falls in the spectrum of 700 nm to 1400 nm providing the following benefits:
+A near-infrared spectrum of Infrared light is barely visible to the naked eye and is also the shortest infrared wavelength on the electromagnetic spectrum.
+Near-Infrared light falls in the spectrum of 700 nm to 1400 nm providing the following benefits:

 - Provides pain relief;

 - Reduces body fat;